Outage Performance of Uplink Rate Splitting Multiple Access with Randomly Deployed Users: Simulation Results and Discussions

 \section{Simulation Results and Discussions}

 In this section, the accuracy of the theoretical analyses and the performance of different transmission schemes are examined through computer simulations.
 All the simulation results are averaged over $10^6$ independent trials, and the users are randomly distributed in the coverage area of the BS in each trial.
 Hereinafter, unless other specified, the simulation parameters are set similar with \cite{2020_Wei_Gain_NOMA_OMA} as $\alpha=3.76$, $K=4$, $R=500$ m, $\hat{R}_i=\hat{R}_j=\hat{R}_\text{p}=\hat{R}_\text{s}=1$ bps/Hz.
 The noise power is set as -100 dBm.
 Since the multinomial theorem is applied in this paper, to simplify the calculation complexity, all the complexity-accuracy tradeoff parameters are set as $10$ \cite{2014_Ding_random_deployed}, which is sufficient to maintain the calculation accuracy.
+It should be noted that, for each specific scheduling scheme, the users' achievable sum rates in both CPA and FPA strategies are the same, hence we do not compare the performance of the two power allocation strategies.